MiroKeimioniemi/digital-fabrication-portfolio/content/post/week-2/index.md

 Quite a packed week.
 I definitely learned a lot about 3D-modeling and rendering in particular.
 Additionally, I learned about what knowledge one can reasonably expect to transfer over to different programs in the same niche.
 This can vary anywhere from absolutely nothing to delightfully much.
 Ondsel/FreeCAD and, to an extent, Gimp occasionally felt like playing on an inverted piano; the music theory remains the same but you have to change the roles of the hands and play in different directions, whereas with Inkscape I felt quite pleasantly at home from the get go.
 Blender was a bit overwhelming with its multiplicity of tabs, modifiers, nodes, panels and views but that is likely just a symptom of great depth and I feel quite confident that I largely understood the basics even though I will still have study the rendering pipeline and configurations so that there will not be any unwanted surprises.

 In terms of specifics, I learned not to use default parts in Ondsel/FreeCAD.
 They are annoying to deal with and difficult to customize especially with respect to parameters.
 I also learned to go far around the "Draft" workbench where next to nothing seemed to work.
 I also learned what portable software is and how to run it on Windows.
 I got a lot more experience with various workflows in 3D and learned that if I want to do it on any more serious level, I might want to invest in a proper PC with a powerful graphics card, which is something I have been looking for a good excuse for for long now.
 Every other part I could justify as an investment as producing music is one of the most CPU and RAM intensive tasks out there but a graphics card I could not justify as an investment, even though it might really be for the games...
 Too bad [Cyberpunk 2077](https://www.cyberpunk.net/) is one of my favorite franchises out there...
 But now this might be a convenient excuse.
 And it is only a small leap from Blender to [Unreal Engine](https://www.unrealengine.com/en-US), where I could make my more complex game ideas come to life, now with assets and renders I can make myself.

+In conclusion, the two most important takeaways for this week were, however, that I can easily crash any program and that free, open-source software is pretty damn advanced and cool in 2024!
+The barrier to entry in almost anything that can be done digitally seems to nowadays only be the learning curve for [FOSS](ttps://en.wikipedia.org/wiki/Free_and_open-source_software).
+In fact, [Fab Academy's](https://fabacademy.org/) most valuable resource might just be the [exhaustive list of software and hardware](https://fabacademy.org/2024/schedule.html) for each of the weekly topics that Neil Gershenfeld walks us through every Wednesday on the global lectures.